LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 ### 3.2	Case Studies
 #### 3.2.1 Yahoo 2013-2014 Data Breach
 Recently, Yahoo had said that all 3 billion of its accounts were hacked in a data theft that had occurred in a disclosure during the company being sold to Verizon.
-It had been the biggest breach in history, tripling its earlier estimate.
+It had been the biggest breach in history, tripling its earlier estimate [7].

 An investigation was carried out in 2013 saying that 1 billion accounts were compromised, but went unnoticed.
 Yahoo did blame the breach on an “Unauthorized third party”, though most details weren’t provided until law enforcement had reported that the files were originally from yahoo but a third party had managed to obtain the files.
 The company had then verified that the stolen data was legitimate shortly after.

 The data that was affected was mainly user data; names, emails, phone numbers, dates of birth and hashed passwords were obtained, mainly because they were protected with outdated encryption which was considered easy-to-crack and security questions along with backup email addresses, to which it was easy to break into the other accounts that were held by the users.
-However, the investigation had specified that the stolen information did not include payment card data or bank account information.
+However, the investigation had specified that the stolen information did not include payment card data or bank account information [8].

 Another investigation was carried out, reporting another massive breach which affected 500 million in 2014 but botched its response.
-The security team at Yahoo had knew about what Yahoo report as a ‘state-sponsored hacker’ had stolen backup copies of backup files, containing personal details on users
+The security team at Yahoo had knew about what Yahoo report as a ‘state-sponsored hacker’ had stolen backup copies of backup files, containing personal details on users.
+The reason it was finally brought to light, two years after the breach, was because of a stolen database purportedly went up sale on the black market [9].

+It wasn’t until much recently that new information had been obtained by Yahoo, where it showed that all user accounts had been affected, the 3 billion figure including accounts that were opened but never or briefly used.
+In response, Yahoo emailed notifications to additional users that were affected.

+The following breaches had affected a deal with Verizon where following the newer information about the first breach, lowering it by $350 million from Verizon’s original offer to buy the company and brought about 43 class action lawsuits against Yahoo.
+The original deal had closed in July 2017.

+#### 3.2.1 NHS Cyber-Attack

 ### 3.3	Software Development Process